opensafely-core/sysadmin/README.md

 Additionally, protected repos require code review, and signing.
 This prevents pushes to master/main without a review.

+# Readonly Classic PATs

+At the time this system was impelemented, Github only had classic PATs.
+And whilst these supported a readonly scope for public repos, if you wanted private repo access, you *had* to have write access too.
+However, it was not acceptable for job-server or job-runner to have write access.

+So, in order to acheive a readonly opensafely org PAT, we:

+a) lowered the base permissions for the opensafely org to read (they were admin!)
+b) added the machinery described about to elevate approved users permissions to be able to *write*.
+c) created an opensafely-readonly bot account, that was *not* included in the machinery above
+c) use this bot use to create PATs for job-server and job-runner.

+Over time, this readonly user has also been used to create issues in various private repo, so is also a collaborator on specific repos in ebmdatalab org as well.

 # Run

 Ensure you have a GH PAT with org admin permissions in `./org-token`